• Link to Facebook

 provide updates as projects progress.
 This will ensure residents have what they need information wise.
 Clearly identify who concerns should be brought to in the event a question or

-issue arises. - As a project moves forward, look to keep all parties updated through progress reports prepared
+• As a project moves forward, look to keep all parties updated through progress reports prepared

 by who is managing the project and ensure all participating contractors are sent updates as well

-to ensure all agree at each phase. - At project completion, ensure full project reviews are undertaken and any holdback, warranty,
+• At project completion, ensure full project reviews are undertaken and any holdback, warranty,

 future maintenance requirements, etc. are discussed and recorded.